-Shepherd’s pie, sometimes referred to as “cottage pie” when made with ground beef instead of lamb, is one of my favourite comfort food dishes.
-It really hits the spot when I’m in the middle of a Whole30.
-In fact, over the course of two Whole30 rounds, I have developed three different Instant Pot shepherd’s pie recipes!
-All three recipes will eventually be featured on the blog, but I am sharing this one first as it is my favourite as well as Paleo, Whole30 and low FODMAP.
+Shepherd's pie, often referred to as "cottage pie" when made with ground beef instead of lamb, is one of my favorite comfort food dishes.
+It really hits the spot when I'm in the middle of a Whole30.
+In fact, over the course of two Whole30 rounds, I have developed three different Instant Pot shepherd's pie recipes!
+I'm sharing this low FODMAP shepherd's pie for the Instant Pot first as it is my favorite as well as Paleo, Whole30 and low FODMAP.

-I last served this version of shepherd’s pie when relatives were visiting a few weeks ago.
-The entire thing was gone in what I consider a record – perhaps even a world record – amount of time.
-Whether you’re having guests or simply need a comfort food fix, this Instant Pot shepherd’s pie is sure to satisfy everyone’s taste buds.
+I last served this version of shepherd's pie when relatives were visiting a few weeks ago.
+The entire thing was gone in what I consider a record - perhaps even a world record - amount of time.
+Whether you're having guests or simply need a comfort food fix, this low FODMAP shepherd's pie is sure to satisfy everyone's taste buds.

-Full disclosure: calling this an Instant Pot recipe isn’t entirely accurate.
-The potatoes are the only part of it that is actually pressure cooked; the pie in its entirety is not pressure cooked.
-There are many recipes out there that do pressure cook the entire dish, but my experience with this has resulted in unwanted moisture ending up in places where it shouldn’t be within the dish.
+Full disclosure: calling this an Instant Pot recipe isn't entirely accurate.
+The potatoes are the only part of it that is actually pressure cooked; the shepherd's pie in its entirety is not pressure cooked.
+There are many recipes out there that do pressure cook the entire dish, but my experience with this has resulted in unwanted moisture ending up in places where it shouldn't be within the dish.
 Getting another pan in and out of the Instant Pot can also be a bit of a pain.
-So, the potatoes are pressure-cooked; the filling is sautéed using the Instant Pot’s Sauté function, and then both layers are added to a casserole dish, which goes under your oven’s broiler for five minutes, creating a yummy, crispy crust on the potatoes.
+So, the potatoes are pressure cooked; the filling is sautéed using the Instant Pot's Sauté function.
+Then, both layers are added to a casserole dish.
+Finally, the completed shepherd's pie goes under your oven's broiler, creating a yummy, crispy crust on the potatoes.

-Potatoes: When developing this shepherd’s pie recipe, I incorporated ideas from my Instant Pot Garlic Mashed Potatoes recipe to make a flavourful, mashed potato topping.
-The recipe calls for garlic-infused olive oil in the potato topping as well as the filling to create cohesion between the two layers, making an extremely tasty – but not greasy – dish.
+Potatoes: When developing this low FODMAP shepherd's pie recipe, I incorporated ideas from my Instant Pot Garlic Mashed Potatoes recipe to make a flavorful, mashed potato topping.
+The recipe calls for garlic-infused olive oil in the potato topping as well as the filling to create cohesion between the two layers, making an extremely tasty - but not greasy - dish.

-I prefer to use red potatoes for this dish but any white potatoes could be used.
-Feel free to peel the potatoes, but I like to leave the skin on the potatoes due to the nutrients and flavour they offer.
-Also, it’s just easier to leave the peels on, and I’m all about making things easier.
+I prefer to use red potatoes for this dish but any white potatoes would work.
+Feel free to peel the potatoes, but I like to leave the skin on the potatoes due to the nutrients and flavor they offer.
+Also, it's just easier to leave the peels on, and I'm all about making things easier.

 Meat: Traditional shepherd's pie recipes use ground lamb, but I always make mine with lean ground beef as that's what I typically have on hand.
 While I have not tested it myself, substituting ground lamb for beef should be okay if you prefer a more traditional approach.

 Veggies: As for the veggies, carrots are part of traditional recipes.
-Green beans are not traditional, but I love the way they taste in shepherd’s pie.
-I use frozen green beans as I always have them in my freezer, and I chop them into little, 1/4 inch-long pieces.
-You could use pre-cut green beans, but I find them too clunky to eat when they’re that big.
+Green beans are not traditional, but I love the way they taste in shepherd's pie.
+I use frozen green beans as I always have them in my freezer.
+I chop them into little, ¼ inch-long pieces.
+You could use pre-cut green beans, but I find them too clunky to eat when they're that big.

-Seasonings: Adding tomato paste to the filling brings out some great umami flavour in the dish, and seasoning with salt, pepper, oregano and thyme ties everything together nicely.
+Seasonings: Adding tomato paste to the filling brings out some great umami flavor in the dish.
+Seasoning with salt, pepper, oregano and thyme ties everything together nicely.
 You can use fresh herbs in this recipe, but I typically just use dried.

-The equipment you will need to make Instant Pot shepherd’s pie includes:
+The equipment you will need to make low FODMAP shepherd's pie in the Instant Pot includes:

 - Large bowl